Got almonds? Then make almond milk with my homemade almond milk recipe!

 Another plus is that, with this recipe, you know exactly what goes into it, so you know it’s healthy.
 There’s no carrageenan (a common almond milk additive getting some negative press lately, as it could be a culprit for gut damage), and you also get to control the amount and kind of sweetener in it.
 Plus it’s dairy-free, lactose-free, gluten-free and low in sugar, depending on your choice and amount of sweetener.

-To get started with my nearly effortless but satisfying almond milk recipe, all you’ll need are almonds, water, a blender and a cheesecloth.
+How is almond milk made?
+To get started with my nearly effortless but satisfying almond milk recipe, all you need are almonds, water, a blender and a cheesecloth.

-Blend the almonds and water for two minutes, so that your mixture is paste-like and looks like this:
+Blend the almonds and water for two minutes so your mixture is paste-like and looks like this:

 Next, cover a medium-sized glass bowl with a cheesecloth.
 (Your bowl should be large enough to hold the almond milk that is squeezed out.)